szczepix/EasyConsole/README.md

 As you can see, navigation is handled by the `Program` class.
 As you navigate through to different pages, the history is logged.
 You can then invoke `NavigateBack()` if you would like to go back to the previous page.

 ## Example Project

-The source code contains an example console demo under the [Demo directory](https://github.com/splttingatms/EasyConsole/tree/master/Demo).
+The source code contains an example console demo under the [Demo directory](https://github.com/szczepix/EasyConsole/tree/master/szczepix.EasyConsole.Demo).
 It offers a demo with nested menu options as well as an example of how to prompt the user for input.

-## Publish NuGet package:
+## Publish NuGet package

 Exclude project from create nuget package (__when use dotnet package on solution__) add `<IsPackable>false</IsPackable>` inside the project general `<PropertyGroup>`.